-All these cycles start the same: Along the coast from Brighton to Newhaven.
-Between Saltdean and the top of the Newhaven hill, you can get off the main road for a bit and follow National Cycle Route 2 signs round the back streets – it adds about a mile to your journey but can be useful if traffic is particularly bad.
+All of these cycles start the same: Along the coast from Brighton to Newhaven.
+Between Saltdean and the top of the Newhaven hill, you can get off the main road for a bit and follow National Cycle Route 2 signs around the back streets – it adds about a mile to your journey but can be useful if traffic is particularly bad.

 Next stop is Lewes, congratulations, you’re about half way.
 Make your way through the town and take a right at the Swan Inn.
 Follow the road road and continue onto Neville Road.
 Keep going on there through Offham until you can take a left on the B2116 (Just after Offham garage and store).
 This is essentially the last direction you need until you hit the hill of death that is Ditchling Beacon.

-Anyone who’s done London to Brighton before and is not a masochist will be comforted by a familiar dread by the time they reach Plumpton.
+Anyone who’s done London to Brighton and is not a masochist will be recognise a familiar dread by the time they reach Plumpton.
 Just remember, when you take that left up Ditchling road it will all be over in 15 mins and at the top you’ll feel like a boss.
 If you’re lucky, a guy in flip flops who goes up and down this hill FOR FUN will lap you (first time I did this he lapped me three times).

 Now you’re basically back in Brighton, pat your bike on the back.
 It’s easy now, enjoy the descent – head left at the end of Ditchling Road to Coledean and onto Lewes Road.
-You’ll be flying throgh Preston Park in no time.

 South downs cycle loop 2 (65-75 km):